jewlofthelotus/SlickQuiz-WordPress/readme.txt

 7. The listing of user scores when saving is enabled.

 == Changelog ==

+= 1.1.8 =
+* Added "Skip Start Button" option (loads first question instead of start button)
+* Added "Number of Questions" option (loads the specified number of questions, instead of all questions)

 = 1.1.7 =
 * Added "Try Again" option to end of quiz (resets and restarts quiz)